LabTranslationalArchitectomics/expressyouRcell/README.md

 ## 4) Choose and color the cellular pictogram and color

+### available_pictographs function
+This function allows the user to visualize the available cellular pictographs with default colors.

 ### plot_cell function
 This function simply allows the user to visualize the chosen cellular map with default colors.
 The function requires as input the data.table with the graphical information (coordinates and colors for the cellular organelles).